Think of your natural tooth in two parts:

 The initial consultation

 Firstly, your condition must be examined to assess whether you are suitable for implants.
 For example, do you have any medical conditions that may affect the success of an implant?
 Then your mouth has to be checked for bone shape, size and quality.
 In some cases, bone grafts may be needed if the proposed site of the implant has very thin bone.
 Only after a thorough examination that includes X-rays, can we plan how your new artificial teeth will be constructed.
-The initial consultation fee may be from $35 to $80.

-If 3-D imaging is required to assess proximity to certain anatomical structures, the fee for the 3D imaging varies from $250 to $400.
+If 3-D imaging is required to assess proximity to certain anatomical structures,

 The Implant Insertion